Boosting the Local Invariance for Better Adversarial Transferability: Extended Evaluations Using Other Surrogate Models

 To further validate the effectiveness of LI-Boost, we conduct experiments w/wo LI-Boost on various surrogate models.
-The results of {gradient-based attacks} are summarized in Tab.~\ref{tab:single_model1} while the results of {input transformation-based attacks} are presented in Tab.~\ref{tab:single_model_2}.
-It is important to note that model-related attacks and advanced objective functions depend on the architecture of deep learning models.
+The results of gradient-based attacks are summarized in Tab.\ref{tab:gradient_othermodels}, while the results of input transformation-based attacks are presented in Tab.~\ref{tab:input_othermodels}.
+It is important to note that model-related attacks and advanced objective functions depend on the specific architectures of deep learning models.
 Since their implementation was not provided for a wide range of surrogate models, we also do not report the results for these cases.

-As we can see, the results are consistent with those of ResNet-50, in which LI-Boost can significantly boost the adversarial transferability with both CNNs and ViTs as the surrogate models.
-These results further substantiate the effectiveness and generalizability of LI-Boost across diverse model architectures and attacks.
+These empirical results consistently demonstrate that incorporating LI-Boost yields substantial performance gains over all baseline attacks, achieving significantly higher attack success rates across diverse architectures.
+For instance, when utilizing Inc-v3 as the surrogate model, the classical PGN attack achieves an attack success rate of 57.3\% against the Swin model.
+However, with the integration of LI-Boost, the performance is significantly elevated to 70.4\%, representing a substantial absolute gain of 13.1\%.
+Similar noteworthy improvements are also observed in input transformation-based attacks.
+For example, when employing DN-121 as the surrogate model to attack ViT, the baseline \textit{Admix} yields an attack success rate of 45.2\%.
+Upon integration with LI-Boost, the performance is remarkably bolstered to 67.0\%, achieving a significant performance leap of 21.8\%.
+These empirical findings further validate that LI-Boost consistently serves as a potent enhancer for a wide spectrum of various categories of attacks, effectively narrowing the gap between the surrogate model and target model distributions.